 Not necessarily.
 This is where “phygital” retail comes in.

 Phygital retail is the blending between online and offline storefronts to provide your customers with an immersive, personalized experience.

 Think AR/VR, digital kiosks, self-checkouts, or click-and-collect.
 These are all ways of using digital tools to enhance the physical shopping experience.

 As a brand owner, you might be thinking “Oh, so I need to have my own brick-and-mortar store to implement a phygital retail strategy?”
 Not necessarily.

 You can set up a pop-up shop or leverage the space and technology of retail partners.
 This is what Hero Cosmetics did, getting into major retailers like Target, Anthropologie, Neimann Marcus, and more.

-In this guide, we’ll go through everything you need to know about the phygital retail space and how to implement a phygital strategy to maximise your brand’s potential in this evolving retail environment.
+In this guide, we’ll go through everything you need to know about the phygital retail space and how to implement a phygital strategy to maximize your brand’s potential in this evolving retail environment.